igolden/stats-and-machine-learning/README.md

 ---

 * [Big Data Impacting Wall Street](http://radar.oreilly.com/2015/05/data-science-makes-an-impact-on-wall-street.html) - Great article about using machine learning and sentiment analysis of up to 1.2 Million records a day
+* [Scraping with Node.js](https://scotch.io/tutorials/scraping-the-web-with-node-js) - Great article about using machine learning and sentiment analysis of up to 1.2 Million records a day